robs898/bongo/ComputerProgramming.md

 # [ComputerProgramming](https://github.com/robs898/bongo/blob/master/ComputerProgramming.md)
 Take data as an input, process it and return an output.

-The process is written as computer code in a specific language.
-Code can be run as is or is compiled for specific systems.
+The processing is written as computer code in a programming language.

 The input data and output can be stored long term in a Database.

 ## Example
 This document is written in Markdown.
-This provides data in a specific format for Github to convert this into the nice webpage you are reading.
+This provides data in a specific format for Github to process this with a programming language into the nice webpage you are reading.

 ### Raw input:
 ```